Skip to navigation Skip to content

 Periodic compensation payments that are paid in the 8 week LIC income assessment period are included in the income test.

 Lump sum compensation payments are apportioned over a period of 12 months and affect a customer's LIC eligibility for 12 months starting on the date of settlement.
-Any part of the apportioned income that coincides with the LIC income assessment period is included in the income test.
-If a customer lodges a LIC claim within 56 days of the end date of the lump sum apportionment period, that part of the assessable lump sum payment/s that applies to relevant days within the LIC 8 week income assessment period will be included in the income test.
+Any part of the apportioned income that coincides with the 8 week LIC income assessment period is included in the income test.

-• will be returning to the same employer after the leave period has ended, Lump sum leave payments are assessed as part of the customer's employment income for the assessment period.
+• will be returning to the same employer after the leave period has ended, lump sum leave payments are assessed as part of the customer's employment income.
 See Leave and termination payments paid by an employer for more details

-• is not returning to the same employer after the leave period has ended, lump sum leave payments and redundancy payments are apportioned over a period of 12 months from the date they are paid.
-Any part of the apportioned lump sum payment that is paid in the LIC 8 week income assessment period is included in the income test
+• is not returning to the same employer after the leave period has ended, lump sum leave payments and/or redundancy payments are apportioned over a period of 12 months from the date they are paid.
+Any part of the apportioned lump sum payment that is paid in the 8 week LIC income assessment period is included in the income test

-A customer who has an income support payment rejected because they are subject to an IMP may claim LIC and may be eligible due to the 12 month apportionment rule for LIC.
+A customer and/or partner who has an ISP rejected because they are subject to an IMP may claim LIC.

 Date of event (DOV) for any financial investment and self-employment updates

-For LIC only customers and/or their partners: the DOV will be the start of the 8 week LIC assessment period.
-When there is a significant change in the account balance, number of shares, new account, an additional assessment line may be needed.
-Other ordinary income can be received from, but is not limited to:
+For LIC only customers and/or their partners, the DOV will be the start of the 8 week LIC income assessment period.
+Where there is a significant change in the value of the financial investment, additional entries may be needed to reflect the changes within the assessment period.
+Other income can be received from, but is not limited to:

 Note: this does not include private trusts and private companies that are recorded by the Complex Assessment Officers (CAO).
 See Identifying and making suitable referrals to the Complex Assessment Officer (CAO).

-For income support or pension customers and/or their partner also receiving or claiming LIC
+For ISP customers and/or their partner receiving or claiming LIC

-If coding financial investment or self-employment details for a customer and/or partner receiving an income support payment for the entire LIC 8 week income assessment period, primary benefit rules apply.
-Coding income and assets for Centrelink payments and services and General 14 day notification provisions have more details.
+If coding financial investment or self-employment details for a customer and/or ISP partner receiving an ISP for the entire 8 week LIC income assessment period, primary benefit rules apply.
+See Coding income and assets for Centrelink payments and services and General notification provisions and exceptions have more details.

-Multiple DOVs may apply for income support payment current, cancelled, rejected and/or assessed customers.
-See Resources for examples.
+Multiple DOVs may apply for ISP current, cancelled, rejected, and/or assessed customers.
+See the Resources page for examples.

-If there is a change of circumstances for a current LIC cardholder who is not yet due for renewal, the customer's and/or their partner’s gross income must not equal or exceed 125% of the qualifying limit on an 8 week basis to retain their current card.
-This higher income limit is in place to assist customers employed on a contractual, seasonal or casual basis.
+The LIC has a one year duration.
+During this period, a current LIC customer and/or their partner’s gross income must not equal or exceed 125% of the qualifying limit on an 8 week basis to retain their current card.
+The 125% income limit rule only applies to customers and/or partners who are not due to renew their card.
+This higher income limit is in place to assist customers employed on a contractual, seasonal, or casual basis.

-Customers need to notify the agency when their total gross income reaches or exceeds 125% of the relevant income threshold in any 8 week period.
-If the customer's total gross income over any 8 week period is equal to, or greater than the 125% income limit, then:
+Customers need to notify the agency of changes to their circumstances.
+If the customer's total gross income over any 8 week period is equal to, or more than, the 125% income limit:

 • eligibility is reassessed, and